-It was a great time for Jets fans to see the team's young quarterback Sam Darnold throw some passes during a loose scrimmage that had plenty of offense and no real defense (so no one got injured.)
-There were plenty of fans in Jets garb, as well as those dressed for Rutgers football.
+It was a great time for Jets fans to see the team's young quarterback Sam Darnold throw some passes during a loose game that had plenty of offense and no real defense (so no one got injured.)
+There were plenty of fans in Jets garb, as well as those dressed for Rutgers.

 The Jets put together a few highlight-reel plays but none was more moving than Gio Toribio’s touchdown run.

 Toribio, a 6-year-old pediatric cancer survivor from Ossining, N.Y., rushed for the score after taking a handoff from quarterback Josh McCown.
 He then celebrated with the entire Jets team, spiking the ball in the end zone.

 Toribio has endeared himself to the Jets over the last year.
 Recently, The Athletic’s Connor Hughes documented the special relationship Toribio has with the team, especially linebacker Darron Lee.
 The two met in 2017 and now consider each other family.